mlochbaum/CrinGraph/README.md

 * Colors are persistent and algorithmically generated to ensure contrast ✔
 * Range controls to zoom in on bass, mids, or treble ✔
 * Ability to rescale and adjust the y axis (SPL in decibels) ✔
+* Tooltips to see which headphone and channel each curves represents ✔
 * Allow the user to select a smoothing function
 * Ability to drag graphs up and down?

 ### Headphone manager

-* Choose to see both left and right channels or average them together ✔…
+* Choose to see left and/or right channels or average them together ✔
 * Set one response as the "baseline", adjusting all curves so that it is flat ✔
-* Select ordering and color of headphones or reset/regenerate colors
+* Select ordering and color of headphones or reset/regenerate colors …
+* Choose and compare variant measurements of the same model ✔
+* Pin a headphone to avoid losing it while adding others ✔
-* Temporarily hide a headphone (or channel?) ✔
+* Temporarily hide a headphone ✔
-* Set normalization: adjust graphs up and down, or fix the gain at a particular frequency
+* Set normalization: adjust graphs up and down, or fix the gain at a particular frequency ✔
 * Links to reviews or ratings?

 ### Headphone selector